Are controlled unitaries helpful?

 There is even a lower bound showing that, for a certain success criterion, implementing some $\controlled(\phi U)$ is impossible, even with arbitrarily many queries to $U$~\cite{gst24}.
-Our work does not contradict these lower bounds, since our simulation produces a random $\controlled(\phi U)$.
+Our work does not contradict these lower bounds, since our simulations are fundamentally non-unitary, producing a random $\controlled(\phi U)$ instead of any particular controlled query.
 This is a natural guarantee for simulation: the quantum channel corresponding to $U$ does not specify a global phase, so we are happy selecting a random one to controlize.
-The key observation we make is that this suffices for many kinds of problems which use controlled queries.
+The key observation we make is that this guarantee suffices for many kinds of problems which use controlled queries.

 \paragraph{Simulating Choi states of $\controlled U$.} Besides the work of Sheridan, Maslov, and Mosca, the most similar prior result we are aware of is contained a lemma of Kretschmer~\cite[Lemma 25]{kretschmer21}.
 Kretschmer observes that Choi states of a random $\controlled (\varphi U)$ can be prepared given Choi states of $U$.
 The distribution over $\varphi$ is the same as that given in our theorem, so this shows our result in the special case that the controlled queries are only used to prepare Choi states.
 This special case suffices to prove \cref{cor:commutativity}, since that particular algorithm takes this form.
 However, since Choi states of $V$ are in general much weaker than queries to $V$, it does not suffice for our other implications.